 Karen Van Bergen:

 While landing the title of CEO of Porter Novelli, Karen Van Bergen had to deal with some internal turmoil at the company.
-Several of the other senior executives left the company, and frankly left Van Bergen hanging.
+Several of the other senior executives left the company and frankly left Van Bergen hanging.
 It didn’t stop her though, she revamped the company even when others believed she couldn’t.
-She is a firm believer in gender imbalance within the industry and appears determined to lead a fundamental change.
+She is a firm believer in gender imbalance within the industry and is determined to lead a fundamental change.

 As the founder and CEO of APCO Worldwide, a global communications firm, she has transformed the industry.
 She pioneered one of the industry’s earliest practices in corporate responsibility and partnerships.
 APCO began as one small office in Washington and has now grown to a multinational firm throughout the world due to her efforts.
 In 2004, she led a management buy-out of her firm making APCO one of the largest privately owned communication firms in the world.
-She is passionate about women in the workforce as well, she is the chairman of the board for the Women President’s Organization.
+She is passionate about women in the workforce as well, she is the chairman of the Women President’s Organization.